Frogs and Toads of California

 The Southern Mountain Yellow-legged Frog and the Sierra Nevada Yellow-legged Frog look very much alike.
 So much that they were thought to be the same species.
 Best way to tell them apart is by where they are at.
 The Southern Mountain Yellow-legged Frog is found in the southern part of the Sierra Nevada Mountain range in California while the Sierra Nevada Yellow-legged Frog is found in the middle and northern parts.

 The Columbia Spotted Frog is found in the northeastern border of the state.
 It has spots that are lighter in the middle.

 The Cascade’s Frog is found in the northern part of the state in the Cascade Mountains.
 They have a yellow color on their underside.

 The Foothill Yellow-legged Frog has yellow on their underside of their legs.

 The Northern Red-legged Frog has a red on the backside of their legs.
 It is found along the northwestern coast.

 The California Red-legged Frog has red underside.
 It is found along the coast.

 The Oregon Spotted Frog might not even in the state anymore.
 They would be found in the way northern part of California in the Warner Mountains.
 They have red on their underside.

 The California Tree Frog is found in the southwestern part of the state.
-Noticeable difference between it and other tree frogs in the state is that it doesn’t have a stripe through its eyes.
+Noticeable difference between it and Pacific Tree Frog is that it doesn’t have a stripe through its eyes.

 The Coastal Tailed Frog is the only tailed frog in California.
 The males retain a tail that they use for reproduction.
 They are found in the northern edge of the state.